 Mr. Spangler encouraged everyone to review the language and think about the best way to present the information before the next meeting, allowing for collaboration and refinement.

 Mr. Burden then provided an overview on the Chair’s Summary of WGQ QEDM Manual Workpaper.
 He explained that this document was also AI-assisted, behind a firewall.
 Mr. Burden stated that the document provided insights on browsers and port usage, and noted his surprise to see Google Chrome far ahead of other browsers like Microsoft Edge and Safari.
 Mr. McCord stated this may be unsurprising given mobile browser dominance.
-Mr. Burden noted that man ports needed to be open to conduct business, but found that enterprise security systems generally manage these risks effectively.
+Mr. Burden noted that many ports needed to be open to conduct business, but found that enterprise security systems generally manage these risks effectively.
 Mr. Spangler asked whether ports like 6112, typically used for gaming, were still in use within their industry, prompting discussion on whether to poll NAESB members.
 Ms. Van Pelt noted that this would be complicated and time-consuming but possibly worthwhile.

-Mr. Burden reviewed PGP encryption viability, confirming it remained sufficient for their needs, especially with user management.
+Mr. Burden reviewed PGP encryption viability, confirming it remained sufficient for NAESB EDM, especially with user management.
 He also addressed authentication, noting multi-factor authentication (MFA) improved security since its adoption.
-He expressed that their approach seemed solid based on recent assessments.

 Mr. Burden noted the workpaper discussed potential cybersecurity vulnerabilities but found no alarming issues.
 It confirmed that TLS 1.2 was no longer allowed, upgrading to TLS 1.3.
 The group acknowledged most cybersecurity standards were now housed in the cybersecurity manual rather than the QEDM, which left the QEDM clearer, but emphasized the need for cross-referencing.

 Mr. Van Pelt asked about the use of AI tools with copyrighted standards.
-Mr. Burden assured the participants that the AI review was done a secured, behind-the-firewall environment with no data leaving their control.
+Mr. Burden assured the participants that the AI review was done in a secured, behind-the-firewall environment with no data leaving Enbridge’s systems control.
 The AI was used as an assistant rather than a public resource, maintaining confidentiality.

 Mr. Burden revisited the HTML standard references, noting the existing mention of HTML 4.01 was informational and not mandatory.
 He encouraged the group to check if HTML 5 adoption posed any compatibility or security issues, suggesting they investigate and bring back findings to avoid causing widespread implementation problems unnecessarily.